MichaelMireku/PermaStore-Alpha/docs/README.md

 GET /peers
 ```

-Get a list of all peers in the PermaStore network.
+Get a list of all peers in the PermastoreIt network.

 **Request:**
 - Method: GET